EngineerBetter/engineerbetter-hugo/content/blog/engineerbetter-x-container-solutions.md

 ## What's staying the same?

-Much to the lament of my long-suffering team, I (Daniel Jones) will still be in charge of EngineerBetter, which will continue to operate as its own independent entity.
-We'll keep doing all the work we've become known for, with the same values and approach.
+Much to the lament of my long-suffering team, I (Daniel Jones) will still be in charge of EngineerBetter, which will continue to **operate as its own independent entity**.
+We'll keep doing all the work we've become known for, with **the same values** and approach.

 ## What's changing?

-Plugged into a bigger organisation, EngineerBetter can be significantly more ambitious and daring.
+Plugged into a bigger organisation, **EngineerBetter will be significantly more ambitious** and daring.
 [We've already started hiring](https://www.linkedin.com/in/cagiti/), and we're looking forward to _significantly_ enlarging the team.

 We'll be teaming up with Container Solutions to co-deliver engagements, and learn from each other about how to impact customers' business outcomes most successfully.
 EngineerBetter now has an older sibling to draw skills from, and Container Solutions has both a foothold in the UK and access to our five years of experience in digital transformation and platform-as-a-product.